 3. Look at Other Great Animators’ Works and Accomplishments

 There have been some fine animators in the traditional and computer animation category, from the early 1900s to today.
 Refer and follow their reviews closely to study from their best practices.
-Again, evolve your own style.
+Again, generate your own style.

-Today in the Internet age, one cannot erase the records of any wrongdoing.
+Today in the Internet age, one cannot erase the records of any wrong-doing.
 So even if you repent, the copies of one’s bad ethical practices can never be erased once registered online.

 4. Have a Demo Reel or Showcase of Your Work Ready

-In the case of the field of animation, it is mandatory to have a montage or compilation that you can show your audience or whoever might interested in hiring you or working with you.
+In the case of the field of animation, it is mandatory to have a montage or compilation that you can show your audience or whoever might be interested in hiring you or working with you.